dgati/outbound/README.md

 paste the code in there; you'll be able to run it from there

-once you've got the code in the p5 web editor, run it Ii-ll explain it) + and then play around with some of the settings.
+once you've got the code in the p5 web editor, run it and I'll explain it) + and then play around with some of the settings.